Best things to do in Aizu Wakamatsu

 Aizu Wakamatsu Castle

 Aizu Wakamatsu is a city in the west of Fukushima prefecture in the northeastern Tohoku region of Japan.
-Fukushima has a reputation in Japan for it’s beautiful scenery, unique food, and boasts some of Japan’s best peaches and award-winning sake.
+Fukushima has a reputation in Japan for its beautiful scenery, unique food, and boasts some of Japan’s best peaches and award-winning sake.
 Traveling by local train from Koriyama City, you’ll arrive at Aizu Wakamatsu after passing Mount Bandai and Lake Inawashiro.
 The city is renown for its samurai heritage and traditions, most notably for being one of the last strongholds of the samurai supporting the Shogun during the Meiji Restoration in 1868.

 Even today the Samurai spirit can be found in the many historic city landmarks, and there is even the opportunity to participate in Samurai training!
 Aside from it’s fascinating history and deep links to the Samurai, Aizu Wakamatsu has something special to offer for everyone.
 For foodies, there’s local delicacies such as Wappa Meshi and Kitakata ramen, while creatives can try their hand at Akabeko painting experiences.
 Then you have the onsen hot springs and ryokan for relaxing and the stunning mountain and lake scenery in the nearby Urabandai area.